kwon-j/singles-boogaloo/index.md

 ## **Details on the actual night**

-1. Last year noone had a good time on their dates -- and I want everyone to mingle anyway for even friendship sake -- so even if you're a couple - after every course of the dinner everyone is going to have to switch places w someone
+1. Last year noone had a good time on their dates -- and I want everyone to mingle anyway for even friendship sake -- so even if you're a not single - after each course of the dinner everyone will have to switch places w someone!! 😈
 2. Formal is around £15 (for a 3 course meal) -- and £10 for a bottle of wine but if you're sneaky you can sneak in your own wine
    (also keble wine is shit)
 3. Formal is smart casual and starts at **7PM** so the night will begin at **6:30PM** - late.